How to Save Money on Medical School Textbooks in 2026

 How do I confirm a US edition?

-US editions are printed in the United States; the printing location is listed on the copyright page.
-International editions are usually printed in India, Singapore, or China.
+US editions are printed in the United States; the printing location is listed on the copyright page (usually right after the title page).
+International editions are usually printed in India, Singapore, or China and will say so on the copyright page or the back cover.